indianakernick/Animera/doc/animation format.md

 ## Introduction

-The sprite format (`.animera`) is heavily inspired by the PNG format.
+The animation format (`.animera`) is heavily inspired by the PNG format.
 This is because the PNG format is very resistant to error (as it was originally designed to be sent over a network).
 If the file is corrupted somehow, the signature might not match up, or the chunk names might be invalid, or the CRC check won't